 Midwives are autonomous practitioners who are specialists in pregnancy, childbirth, and postpartum care.

-The midwife is recognised in law as a responsible and accountable professional who works in partnership with women to give the necessary support, care and advice during pregnancy, labour and the postpartum period.
-The midwives are able to conduct births on ‘her’ own responsibility and to provide care for the infant.
-This care includes preventative measures, the promotion of normal birth, the detection of complications in mother and child, accessing medical or other appropriate assistance and the carrying out of emergency measures.
+The midwife is recognised in law as a responsible and accountable professional who works in partnership with women to give the necessary support, care and advice during pregnancy, labor and the postpartum period.
+The midwives is able to conduct births on ‘her’ own responsibility and to provide care for the infant.
+This care includes preventative measures, the promotion of normal birth, the detection of complications in mother and child, accessing of medical or other appropriate assistance and the carrying out of emergency measures.

 At My Midwives we can provide care for you from the time you are pregnant, for the birth of your baby up until your baby is 6 weeks old.
 Please contact us for a no obligation initial appointment and we can discuss your options for care.